ekatsym/fcl/README.markdown

 ```

 ### Algebraic Data Type

 The algebraic data type is a kind of composite type and consisting of direct
 sum, direct product, and recursion.
 It is often used with pattern matching in
 functional programming.
 In common lisp, a new composite type is defined as
 structure or class.
-In FCL, algebraic data type is implemented by structure and
+In FCL, algebraic data type is named `algebraic-datatype`
-can be defined using `defdata`.
-In addition, `defdata` can define lazy
+and implemented by structure and can be defined using `defdata`.
+In addition,
-constructors.
+`defdata` can define lazy constructors.

 ```lisp
 (defdata maybe